 Disney Must Haves: Food

-Bringing your own food can result in a TON of Disney savings.
-Yes, part of the experience is eating the special Disney treats, but find out how we saved at least $50 every day by packing snacks and being selective about dining in the park.
+Bringing our own food has saved us at least $50 every day we’re in the parks.
 Best part?
 You’re not surviving on granola bars.
 We’ve got a whole list of varied snack and food ideas.
 You can carry food into the parks.
 We like using a backpack cooler.

 7. Coffee Options

-I say this with love, but the in-room coffee choices at the most magical place on earth?
-Not super magical.
+As a must-have-coffee-now person, I know that the in-room coffee choices at the most magical place on earth are not super magical.

 In the parks, you’ll find Starbucks locations, but the lines can be brutal.
 My husband needs coffee before he can get out the door and be functional.
 I always pack some instant coffee packs like Cafe Bustelo or even the Starbucks Via mixes.
 If you need an in-park pick-me-up, dump one into a water bottle for instant iced coffee.
 For me, a Disney essential is definitely a well-caffeinated parental unit.